-Entrance exams

-Does your institution make use of SAT, A degree-seeking applicants: ACT, or SAT Sub oject Test scores in n admission deci sions for first-tim ne, first-year,
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants:

-⊠ Yes □ No
+Yes  No

-If yes, place check marks in the appropria 2022. te boxes below t to reflect your inst itution's policies for use in admiss sion for Fall
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023.

 Require Recommend Require for Some Consider if Submitted Not Used

-SAT or ACT $\boxtimes$
+SAT or ACT \boxtimes

 ACT Only

 SAT Only

 SAT and SAT Subject Tests or ACT

-SAT Subject Tests $\boxtimes$
+SAT Subject Tests \boxtimes

+If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-process): □ ACT with writing required □ ACT with writing recommende □ ACT with or without writing ac
+\Box ACT with writing required

+\Box ACT with writing recommended

+\boxtimes ACT with or without writing accepted

-If your institution will make use of the SA 2022 please indicate which ONE of the fo process):
+If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

-□ SAT with Essay component rec□ SAT with ESSAY component r□ SAT with or without ESSAY component r recommended ted
+\Box SAT with Essay component required

+□ SAT with ESSAY component recommended

+SAT with or without ESSAY component accepted

-Please indicate how your institution will u use the SAT or A ACT essay compor nent; check all the at apply.
+Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT Essay ACT I Essay
+SAT Essay ACT Essay

-For admission ]
+For admission

-For placement ]
+For placement

-For advising ]
+For advising

-$\times$

-$\boxtimes$

-Common Data Set 2020-2021
+In place of an application essay

+As a validity check on the application process

+No college policy of now

+Not using essay component \boxtimes \boxtimes

 D. In addition, does your institution use applicants' test scores for academic advising?

-⊠ Yes □ No
+Yes  No

 E. Latest date by which SAT or ACT scores must be received for fall-term admission:

-⇒ February 1
+\Rightarrow 1-Feb.

 Latest date by which SAT Subject Test scores must be received for fall-term admission:

 F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

-G. Please indicate which tests your institution uses for placement (e.g., state tests):
+- G. Please indicate which tests your institution uses for placement (e.g., state tests):

-⊠ SAT
+- ☑ SAT

-⊠ ACT
+☑ ACT

-☐ SAT Subject Tests
+□ SAT Subject Tests

-⊠ AP
+☑ AP

+□ CLEP

-□ CLEP □ Institutional Exam
+□ Institutional Exam

-☐ State Exam (specify):
+□ State Exam (specify): Click or tap here to enter text.

-L oute Litain (specify).